SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 #### Phrase 1

-The general structure is *agricultural diversity/landraces + action* - this phrase covers terms which are used in the context of agricultural diversity.
+The general structure is *agricultural diversity/landraces/local breeds + action* - this phrase covers terms which are used in the context of agricultural diversity.
 Phrase 2 expands with generic terms for diversity that must be combined with agricultural terms.

 Conserving wild relatives and traditional varieties is considered maintaining genetic diversity. `agrobiodiversity` is wider than only the species used in agriculture - it covers also the non-harvested species that support production and agro-ecosystems (e.g. pollinators, soil-organisms) (<a id="FAO2004">[FAO, 2004](#f10)</a>).
 It is considered relevant and included, as agrobiodiversity looks at the whole system (i.e. supporting diversity AND agricultural diversity). `conserv*` will cover e.g. conservation breeding, on-farm conservation etc. Note that `pigs` are excluded from the species list due to a large number of results about wild pig hunting in relation to their effect on agricultural land.